anioutkazharkova/kotlin_native_network_client/README.md

 # Kotlin Native network client
-Network client written with native API
+Network client written with native API.
+Small lightweight solution for KMM apps to work with network.
+Also shows how to provide advanced multithreading solution for Kotlin Multiplatform

+For iOS Httpclient with NSUrlSession mechanism with advanced multithreading.

+Android - OkHttp client.

 ### Install with Maven